 Series B in 2007

-StrataGent Life Sciences, Inc. is a specialty drug therapy company focused on creating painless and non-invasive alternatives to injectable therapies.
-The company's innovative products utilize proprietary microjet technology, which enables the delivery of both large and small therapeutic molecules without the need for devices to penetrate the skin.
-This approach aims to enhance patient comfort and compliance in medical treatments.
-StrataGent's commitment to advancing its technology was recognized in May 2004, when the company received a $2 million award from the Advanced Technology Program at the National Institute of Standards and Technology to further develop its microjet technology.
+StrataGent Life Sciences, Inc. is a specialty drug therapy company focused on developing painless and non-invasive delivery methods for therapeutic treatments that typically require injection.
+The company's innovative approach utilizes proprietary microjet technology to administer both large and small therapeutic molecules without the need for any device to penetrate the skin.
+This method aims to enhance patient comfort and adherence to treatment protocols.
+In recognition of its pioneering work, StrataGent received a $2 million award from the Advanced Technology Program at the National Institute of Standards and Technology in May 2004 to further advance its microjet technology.

-VasoNova, Inc. is a medical device company based in Sunnyvale, California, specializing in the development and marketing of vascular navigation systems for healthcare providers.
-The company has created a self-guided PICC catheter and offers the VasoNova Vascular Positioning System, an algorithm-based system designed to assist clinicians in the optimal placement of vascular access devices.
-Through its innovative technologies, VasoNova aims to enhance the efficiency and effectiveness of vascular access procedures in medical settings.
+VasoNova, Inc. is a medical device manufacturer based in Sunnyvale, California, specializing in vascular navigation systems for healthcare providers and clinicians.
+The company is known for its innovative self-guided PICC catheter and the VasoNova Vascular Positioning System, which employs an algorithm-based approach to facilitate the optimal placement of vascular access devices.
+Through its advanced technologies, VasoNova aims to enhance the efficiency and accuracy of vascular access procedures in clinical settings.

 Silicon Access Networks